Peppermint Patties.

 Well . . . unless I’m really hungry.

-In an electric mixer, beat first 5 ingredients until smooth.
-Scoop into a bowl and place in the refrigerator to set.
+- In the bowl of your electric mixer, beat the sugar, butter, milk, oil, oil, vanilla extract and peppermint extract until smooth.
+Scoop the mixture into a bowl and place it in the refrigerator to set.
 Once firm, roll into one inch balls.
-Push down to flatten.
+Push each down to flatten it.
 Set in freeze for another 60 minutes.

-Melt chocolate chips in a double boiler.
-Remove patties from freezer and dip in chocolate, setting on wax paper.
+- Melt the chocolate chips in a double boiler.
+Remove the patties from the freezer and dip in chocolate, setting on wax paper.
 Freeze again until ready to eat.

 I know I say it all the time, but these really are a must-make!
 Please, please give it a try.
 They will give you goosebumps.